Regular & Substantive Interaction

-While the new 2021 definition provides more specifics that in previous versions of the regulation, some questions remain regarding the interpretation and expected actions that an institution should take to meet the requirements.
+While the new 2021 definition provides more specifics than in previous versions of the regulation, some questions remain regarding the interpretation and expected actions that an institution should take to meet the requirements.
 WCET will continue to follow this topic and seek guidance for its members.
 See resources below for the latest from WCET.

 A complimentary series of webinars for WCET and SAN Members In this two-part virtual series, attendees heard from other WCET and WCET|SAN members who shared their practical approaches to managing regular and substantive interaction and professional licensure at...

 WCET & SAN Member Virtual Policy Series